-Have you ever encountered a situation wherein you had to apply the same set of changes to an element present across your website?
+Have you ever had to apply the same set of changes to an element present across your website?
 For example, applying changes to the newly added Try & Buy button present across your website to assess its performance.

-This is where the new Applicability of modifications settings of VWO Editor will help you gain more control over where the changes are applied.
+This is where VWO Editor's Applicability of Modifications settings will help you gain more control over where the changes are applied.
 You can access this setting from the Editor Settings > Applicability of modifications section of the VWO Editor.
-In the scenario mentioned above, you must choose Only the current page setting.

 The Applicability of modifications feature in VWO comes with the following two configurations: